 The welfare system in the United States has been under heavy criticism for a long time.
 The main criticism of welfare was that it didn’t provide recipients an incentive to work.
 Perhaps even more importantly, it penalized those who did work by cutting off welfare, Medicaid coverage, and child care expenses.
 So if a welfare recipient worked, they would quite frequently be worse off than if they didn’t.
 The welfare program also tended to break up families by taking away aid from women if a man were present in the house.

 In 1996, Congress passed, and President Clinton signed, welfare reform legislation.
 Some of the new legislation’s requirements were extra funds for child care so mothers could go to work, a lifetime limit of five years to receive welfare, a requirement to accept employment, and to reduce food stamp benefits.
 Research on welfare reform has shown that it has been effective in moving large numbers of poor people from welfare to work, but it doesn’t appear that they are economically better off because of welfare reform.
 The number of single mothers collecting welfare from the early 1990’s to 2000 were cut in half, while the overall welfare rolls fell by about 59%.
 8 Although welfare reform has succeeded in freeing many people from welfare dependency, it may be too early to say if it was a success.
 Many of the gains were seen in the 1990’s when the economy was booming.
-Since the recession of 2001, many state governments have had to make cuts to balance their budgets, with many of these cuts being in programs that keep people out of welfare and out of poverty.
+Since the recession of 2001, and later that of 2009, many state governments have had to make cuts to balance their budgets, with many of these cuts being in programs that keep people out of welfare and out of poverty.
 Because many of the poor single-parent families with children are African American or Hispanic, any fiscal crisis is going to affect these families disproportionately.
-Whether good or bad, the welfare reform law is unlikely to go away.
+Whether good or bad, welfare reform law is unlikely to go away.

 Theories on Economic Discrimination